davidvonthenen/blog/EMCWorldAftermath.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/W353f2YVK9Y" frameborder="0" allowfullscreen></iframe>

 The source code for the MVC Web Application written in Golang can be found in my [GitHub repo](https://github.com/dvonthenen/goprojects).
-The two projects used are [RestServer](https://github.com/dvonthenen/goprojects/tree/master/src/restserver) and [RestClient](https://github.com/dvonthenen/goprojects/tree/master/src/restclient).
+The two projects used in demo were [RestServer](https://github.com/dvonthenen/goprojects/tree/master/src/restserver) and [RestClient](https://github.com/dvonthenen/goprojects/tree/master/src/restclient).

-To launch the MVC Application with external persistent storage, you first need to have [Mesos DNS](http://mesosphere.github.io/mesos-dns/) running and installed in your Mesos Cluster and then you can find the Marathon json files to launch tasks [here](https://github.com/dvonthenen/junkyard/tree/master/mesos/EMCW2016).
+To launch the MVC Application with external persistent storage, you first need to have each of your Mesos Agent/Slave nodes running [Mesos DNS](http://mesosphere.github.io/mesos-dns/) and  configured for persistent external storage using this [Guide](http://dvonthenen.com/2016/03/08/mesos-module-dvdi-installation-walkthrough/).
+Once you have those prerequisites in your Mesos Cluster, you can find the Marathon JSON files to launch tasks [here](https://github.com/dvonthenen/junkyard/tree/master/mesos/EMCW2016).
 To start up the application, perform the following:

 <pre>
 Start PostgreSQL: